Skip to main content

 PropertyValue.i64(9223372036854775807n);

-stringifyJson, .toJsonString(), and serializeQueryBundle all preserve bigint without loss.
-Plain JSON.stringify does not — use the package’s serializers when your payload may contain large integers.
+Python int values are arbitrary precision, so the Python SDK validates the value against the i64 range and serializes it directly. stringifyJson, .toJsonString() / .to_json_string(), and serializeQueryBundle preserve large integers without loss.
+Plain JSON.stringify does not - use the package serializers when your TypeScript payload may contain large integers.

 DateTime handling